Somers House shooting: Man, 24, arrested after 3 killed, at least 3 others injured at Kenosha Co. bar, sheriff says

-Rakayo Alandis Vinson is currently being held at the Kenosha County jail, the sheriff's department announced Monday.
+Rakayo Alandis Vinson, 24, has been arrested in connection to the shooting and is currently being held at the Kenosha County jail, the sheriff's department announced Monday.

+Cedrick Gaston, 26, Akeem Stevenson, 26, and Kevin Donaldson, 27, were identified as the three men killed, according to the sheriff.
+At least three others were also wounded by gunfire.

 Vinson is accused of opening fire at the Somers House Tavern off Sheridan Road in Wisconsin early Sunday morning.